michaeldmoore/michaeldmoore-multistat-panel/C:\grafana-5.3.4\data\plugins\michaeldmoore-multistat-panel.zip/README.md.md

 takes it's data from a table query - returning, at minimum, 2 fields (names can be anything)

+A timestamp field can be useful too -this can be in anything redily understood by jav

 * Label
 * Value
 * Timestamp (optional)